Big centuries scored in sun-soaked Sussex Cricket League weekend - but Petworth Park are bowled out for just 13

-Sussex Cricket League round-up: Hutson and O'Brien send Preston Nomads top, Petworth Park bowled out for just 13
+Sussex Cricket League round-up: Hutson and O'Brien send Preston Nomads top, Petworth Park bowled out for just 13, Bisham skipper takes nine and Chaloner takes five in five balls

 Preston Nomads (277-6) went top of the Premier Division after a comprehensive 183-run win over Roffey (94 all out).